 Standard analysis tools applicable to the NJTA bridge inventory can maximize efficiency, provide consistency, and also facilitate future revisions of load ratings by different parties.
-To this end, NJTA has specified BrR (See Appendix A for current version) as the acceptable load rating software to be used.
-If a bridge is capable of being defined within the parameters of the BrR software, it must be rated using BrR.
+To this end, NJTA has specified BrR (See Appendix A for current version) as the primary load rating software to be used.
+During initial rating of a bridge, if it is capable of being defined within the parameters of the BrR software, it must be rated using BrR.
 Please refer to Appendix A of this document for guidelines regarding creation of the BrR .xml file, reference to past questions raised during the load rating process, as well as corresponding answers to these questions.
 This Appendix should be reviewed prior to performing any load ratings.